 Anxiety Attacks Versus Panic Attacks

-Even the “Diagnostic and Statistical Manual of Mental Disorders, 5th Edition” or DSM-5 (often used to diagnose mental conditions) doesn’t have a definition for anxiety attacks, but instead refers to this as “a core feature of several illnesses.”3,4
+However, take note that the phrase “anxiety attack” isn’t a formal clinical term.
+The “Diagnostic and Statistical Manual of Mental Disorders, 5th Edition” or DSM-5 (often used to diagnose mental conditions) doesn’t have a definition for anxiety attacks, but instead refers to these attacks as a possible indicator of various types of anxiety disorders.3

 Indicators of Anxiety and Panic Attacks

 Typical anxiety attack symptoms to watch out for include:8

 Chills or hot flashes